Chenghuexin/Obsidian_backup/Paper/2-Literature notes/Data Augmentation - Auto Augment.md

 ##### Search Algorithm
 concept: reinforcement learning
- + a controller, which is a recurrent neural network, and the training algorithm, which is the Proximal Policy Optimization algorithm
+ + a controller, which is a recurrent neural network (RNN)
+ + the training algorithm, which is the Proximal Policy Optimization algorithm